Sparse Mean Estimation in Adversarial Settings via Incremental Learning

 In this paper, we aim to address these challenges for one of the most fundamental problems in robust statistics, namely \textit{robust sparse mean estimation}.
-More specifically, given an $\err$-corrupted set of samples from an unknown and possibly heavy-tailed distribution $\bP$ with a $k$-sparse mean $\vmu^{\star} = \bE_{X\sim \bP}[X] \in \bR^d$, our goal is to design a computationally and statistically efficient estimator $\hat{\vmu}$ of the mean $\vmu^{\star}$.
-Throughout this paper, we focus on the following strong contamination model for the corruption in the data, which encompasses a variety of existing models, such as Huber's contamination model \cite{huber1964robust}. \begin{definition}[Strong contamination model] Given a corruption parameter $\epsilon \in (0, \err_0)$\footnote{Here $\err_0$ is the \textit{breakdown point}, which varies for different estimators.
-Roughly speaking, \textit{breakdown point} is the largest amount of contamination the data may contain, so the estimator still returns a valid estimation.
-See \cite{maronna2019robust} for more details.} and distribution $\bP$, the $\err$-corrupted samples are generated as follows: (i) the algorithm specifies the number of samples $n$ and then $n$ i.i.d. samples are drawn from $\bP$. (ii) An arbitrarily powerful adversary then inspects the samples, removes $\err n$ of them, and replaces them with arbitrary points.
-The resulting $\err$-corrupted samples are given to the algorithm. \end{definition}
+More specifically, given an $\epsilon$-corrupted set of samples from an unknown and possibly heavy-tailed distribution $\bP$ with a $k$-sparse mean $\vmu^{\star} = \bE[X] \in \bR^d$, our goal is to design a computationally and statistically efficient estimator $\hat{\vmu}$ of the mean $\vmu^{\star}$.
+Throughout this paper, we focus on the so-called {\it strong contamination model} \citep[Definition 1.6]{diakonikolas2023algorithmic} for the corruption in the data, which encompasses a variety of existing models, such as Huber's contamination model \citep{huber1964robust}. \begin{definition}[Strong contamination model] Given a corruption parameter $\epsilon \in (0, \epsilon_0)$ and distribution $\bP$, the $\epsilon$-corrupted samples are generated as follows: (i) the algorithm specifies the number of samples $n$ and then $n$ i.i.d. samples are drawn from $\bP$. (ii) An arbitrarily powerful adversary then inspects the samples, removes $\epsilon n$ of them, and replaces them with arbitrary points.
+The resulting $\epsilon$-corrupted samples are given to the algorithm. \end{definition}